 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-It’s been nearly three years since marriage equality became the law of the land.
+It’s been several years since marriage equality became the law of the land.

 Since then, the number of same-sex marriages has increased, most Americans support allowing same-sex couples to wed, and the majority of people of all sexual orientations say love is the top reason to get married.
 What’s more, legally married same-sex couples have access to the same federal income tax breaks and benefits that heterosexual couples have long enjoyed.